avo-hq/main.avodemo.com/README.md

 ### Install locally

-This should be a pretty straight forward Rails install.
+This should be a pretty straightforward Rails install.
 The app has seeds and everything it needs.

 ```bash
 bundle install